Ahmedouu/Helia-API/README.md

 A commonJS API that allows you to store your files on IPFS and retrieve them from IPFS based on the filename.

-In ESM we would use ipfs-core or helia but without dynamic importing, I want to do this in commonJS and use Helia and use dynamic imports.
+In ESM we would use ipfs-core or helia without dynamic importing, I want to do this in commonJS and use Helia and use dynamic imports.

 # Run the server